musman-uk/portfolio/workflow-process/README.md

 ## ⚙️ Workflow Process

-An insight into my process and the documentation of workflows.
-This section gathers the methods and reflections that guide how I work and how I refine over time.
+Insighta into my process and the documentation of workflows.
+This section combines wonder with initiative to reveal how I work and how I refine over time.

 | Focus              | Summary                              | Result                                  | Details |